Above and beyond

 Phillips developed her collaborative approach to teaching in one of her graduate courses in VCU’s Early Childhood Special Education program.
 Interdisciplinary Methods in Early Intervention is not required for graduation, but Phillips knew the material would be helpful in her teaching career.

 “I wanted to be as well-rounded and prepared as possible for a career in special education, if it meant going beyond the course requirements for my degree,” she explains.

-She could afford to enroll in an extra course with a $600 award in 2014 from the Ann Sarratt Garner Endowed Scholarship.
+She could afford to enroll in an extra course with a $600 award from the Ann Sarratt Garner Endowed Scholarship.

 “Ann was an excellent teacher,” Garner says.
 “She worked hard and loved what she did, and I know how important it would be to her to be supportive of these new teachers who are entering the field that meant so much to her.”